psychogun/zenarmor-kibana-dashboards/README.md

 ## Documentation

-For documentation and a more thorough installation guide (manual installation on Ubuntu), see (coming soon)
+For documentation and a more thorough installation guide (manual installation on Ubuntu), see (coming soon - I hope).

 ## Contributing